Oven safe meat thermometers are meant to be inserted into meat before the meat is placed in an oven to cook.

-Oven Safe Thermometers can be dial or digital.
+They can be dial or digital.

-Some people prefer this type because they go in and stay in, negating the need to poke the meat any more than necessary in order not to let juices out (though they could always just instant-read poke it in the same place each time.)
+Some people prefer this type to instant read meat thermometers because they go in and stay in, negating the need to poke the meat any more than necessary in order not to let juices out (though one could always just poke an instant-read thermometer in in the same place each time.)

 You can also get microwave oven safe ones.
 Some microwaves come now with a built-in probe.